opendp/tumult-docs/public/analytics/dev/_sources/topic-guides/understanding-sensitivity.rst.txt

 Queries on tables using ``AddMaxRows``
 --------------------------------------

-Queries on tables using the :class:`AddMaxRows<tmlt.analytics.protected_change.AddMaxRows>` or :class:`AddOneRow<tmlt.analytics.protected_change.AddOneRow>` protected change protect the addition or removal of rows in the table.
+Queries on tables using the :class:`AddMaxRows<tmlt.analytics.AddMaxRows>` or :class:`AddOneRow<tmlt.analytics.AddOneRow>` protected change protect the addition or removal of rows in the table.
 This means that any operation which changes the number of rows requires a corresponding increase to the protected change.
 A larger protected change corresponds to a higher sensitivity for a query,